To determine if you have had a heart attack. However, this test is rarely used now; instead doctors usually request troponin.

-CK–MB is one of three separate forms of the enzyme creatine kinase (CK).
+CK–MB is one of three forms (or isoenzymes) of the enzyme creatine kinase (CK).
 CK–MB is found mostly in heart muscle.
 It rises when there is any damage to heart muscle cells.

 A blood sample is taken by needle from the arm.

 CK–MB levels, along with total CK (which measures all the types of CK in the blood together), may be tested in people with chest pain to diagnose whether they have had a heart attack.
 A high total CK could indicate damage to either the heart or other muscles, but because CK-MB is specific to the heart, a high CK–MB suggests that the damage was due to heart muscle.

 CK-MB is rarely used now; it has been replaced by troponin.
 However, it may be requested in a person with a high CK to help tell if the damage is to the heart or other muscles.

 If CK-MB is raised, the heart is the muscle which is likely to be damaged.
 A high total CK with a low CK-MB suggests that other muscles were damaged.

 People with other forms of damage to the heart muscle other than a heart attack may have a high CK-MB level, for example people with disease of the heart muscle (cardiomyopathy).

 Heart attack means that some of the muscle in the heart has been damaged.
 A medical term for this is acute myocardial infarction (AMI).
 A heart attack is also known as a type of acute coronary syndrome (ACS).
 Most commonly, a person having a heart attack feels a kind of heavy pressure or pain in the chest, often extending into the neck or left arm.
 They may have trouble catching their breath, or may feel weak and break into a cold sweat.